Universal Television: PolyGram Television/Universal Network Television

 In 1997, PolyGram created not only its syndication unit, but a network unit for long-form television movies and drama series, which was a rebranding from the former UK-based ITC Entertainment television division of PolyGram.
 It was headed up by Bob Sanitsky, who headed the combined syndication and network divisions.
 In 1998, it signed a deal with Meg Ryan and her Prufock Pictures to set up her projects at the studio.

-In early 1999, Shortly after Seagram and Universal completed their deal to acquire PolyGram.
-PolyGram TV was absorbed into Universal's TV and Networks division (which consisted of Universal's international TV operations).
-Universal would sell the ITC film and TV library to Carlton Communications, and the pre-1996 film library to Metro-Goldwyn-Mayer.
+In early 1999, shortly after Seagram and Universal completed their deal to acquire PolyGram, PolyGram Television was absorbed into Universal's TV and Networks division (which consisted of Universal's international television operations).
+Universal would sell the ITC film and television library to Carlton Communications, and the pre-1996 film library to Metro-Goldwyn-Mayer (MGM).
 Shortly afterwards, PolyGram Television was then retained by Universal, opting Bob Sanitsky out of the unit.
 Universal however then launched Universal Studios Network Programming to inherit the Brillstein-Grey productions, such as the upcoming Work with Me, and the existing Brillstein-Grey shows Just Shoot Me! and The Steve Harvey Show.
 In 2001, NBC had an option agreement with Universal Network Television to keep Just Shoot Me! on the air to 2003.

 In June 2002, Universal Studios Network Television was also merged with Studios USA Network Television around the same time.
 In 2003, writer John Ridley signed a deal with the studio.
 Also that year, longtime Universal executives Sarah Timberman and Carl Beverly left the studio to start out 25C Productions, a production company affiliated with Warner Bros.
 Television.

 USA Cable Entertainment

-The origins of USA Cable Entertainment was traced back to the 1980s when it was formed as USA Network Productions to produce content for the USA Networks.
+The origins of USA Cable Entertainment are traced back to the 1980s when it was founded as USA Network Productions to produce content for the USA Networks.
 In 1996, it was rebranded to USA Studios, and in 1999 to USA Networks Productions, and later on reincorporated as USA Cable Entertainment on December 24, 1999.
-Stephen Chao is the company's president since 2000.
+Stephen Chao was named as the company's president in 2000.

-The company is best known for producing Monk and the 2003 miniseries Battlestar Galactica, which spawned a reboot in 2004.